Jalen Ramsey: Personal life

 Ramsey is a Christian.
 He frequently mentions his faith on his social media accounts.

 In July 2018, Ramsey and Breanna Tate, the younger sister of retired wide receiver Golden Tate, had a daughter together.
 The pair had a second daughter in September 2019, though they had broken up earlier that summer.

 Ramsey was known for his trash talk both on and off the field, primarily during his time with Jacksonville.
 Notable examples include Ramsey's altercation with Cincinnati Bengals wide receiver A. J. Green in 2017, which was caused by his trash talk, and banter between him and Kansas City Chiefs wide receiver Tyreek Hill prior to a 2018 matchup between the Jaguars and Chiefs.
-In an August 2018 interview with GQ, Ramsey also offered his unfiltered opinions of several NFL quarterbacks, criticizing Joe Flacco, Josh Allen, Andrew Luck, Eli Manning, Ben Roethlisberger, Matt Ryan, Jared Goff, among others.
-In 2019 during a game against the rival Seattle Seahawks, Ramsey engaged in an altercation with Seahawks’ then-rookie receiver DK Metcalf.
-Ramsey was not charged for the penalty nor fined by the league after the incident, however; DK Metcalf was given a penalty.
+In an August 2018 interview with GQ, Ramsey also offered his unfiltered opinions of several NFL quarterbacks, criticizing Joe Flacco, Josh Allen, Andrew Luck, Eli Manning, Ben Roethlisberger, Matt Ryan, and Jared Goff, among others.
+During a game against the rival Seattle Seahawks in 2019, Ramsey engaged in an altercation with Seahawks’ then-rookie receiver DK Metcalf.
+Ramsey was not charged for the penalty nor fined by the league after the incident, but Metcalf was given a penalty.